Publications

 Scientific Game Jam Nancy 2025 | First prize

-Playable outreach game built from my research on quantum-circuit simplification, designed to introduce circuit rewriting through an accessible puzzle format for middle-school students and above.
+Video-game adaptation of a printable circuit-simplification tutorial game built from my research, turning quantum-circuit rewriting into an accessible puzzle format for middle-school students and above.